Tmpertor/Raven-Storm/documentation/raven-storm-documentation-2.7.md

 It's written in Python 2.7 and made for breaking the limit, testing your servers with the most common ddos method.

-It's also faster to define the target infos than it looks, because of a self learning algorithm.
+It's also faster to define the target info than it looks, because of a self learning algorithm.

 ### #A2:
 I basically made this tool, for testing the server with the most amount of features possible.

-Have fun using it.

 And please commit beta issues because it helps me updating the code.